- School & Youth

 - Get Involved

 Research and text by Jacob Barry, master’s candidate, Museum Studies at the Cooperstown Graduate Program, State University of New York at Oneonta.
-This exhibit was created in partnership with the Portsmouth Black Heritage Trail as part of Historic New England’s Everyone’s History series.
+This exhibit was created in partnership with the Black Heritage Trail of New Hampshire as part of Historic New England’s Everyone’s History series.

 Unless otherwise noted, archival images appear courtesy of Milne Special Collections and Archives Department, University of New Hampshire Library, Durham, New Hampshire.